Why does chemotherapy cause hair loss?

 Most cancer patients who go through chemotherapy will experience hair loss.
 Chemotherapy drugs target fast-growing cells in the body, but cannot tell the difference between cancer cells and other cells like hair follicles.
 This results in hair loss all over the body.

-Hair loss usually begins seven to 21 days after treatment begins and starts to grow back after treatment ends.
+Hair loss from chemotherapy usually begins seven to 21 days after treatment begins and starts to grow back after treatment ends.
 Some people start getting hair back during treatment.
 The time it takes to re-grow hair can vary from 3-12 months.
 Sometimes the new hair will have a different texture or color.

-Coping With Hair Loss
+Coping With Hair Loss from Chemotherapy

 While hair loss from chemotherapy can’t be prevented, there are ways to cope:

 - Consider cutting your hair short or shaving your head once hair loss begins

 - Use mild shampoos and soft hair brushes

 - Avoid blow dryers, curling irons, and other hot appliances

 - Keep your scalp clean and moisturized to prevent skin problems